 This only made me think and feeling that it wasn’t about spidey sense at all but rather that he was on patrol and watching me in particular.
 I remember being so terrified.
 Even if I was sitting still for 3 hours straight reading a book and I saw him walk through, I would be convinced that I did something wrong during those 3 hours.
 I don’t know when but I can imagine it only took a few times of this before my thinking about myself started to shift.
 This is one of the ways in which I believe my thinking about myself began to shift from “I must have done something wrong” to “I must be wrong”.

 These were the ways in which I felt him exert his power and authority.
 I associated this to be the example of how men express themselves.
 My father was the only prominent male in my life and he showed me that one of the ways to assert yourself as a man is through violence, fear, and intimidation.
 This association was something that I did not personally identify with however.
 In reality, I was more often the target of the violence, fear tactics, and intimidation of male peers I came in contact with throughout my formal years of education.
 Nonetheless, because I did not identify with this way of being, I often felt less masculine.
 Consequently, in safer spaces with people I trusted, I would put on a farce of what I believed to be a masculine presence.
 I would buff myself up when with my closest friends.
 I would also get into verbal and sometimes physical altercations with my older sister.
-Reminiscent of the themes in my first letter to myself, I was a frightened mess who knew nothing of how to properly communicate my thoughts, feelings, emotions, dissatisfactions, etc..
+As with many other areas of my life, I was a frightened mess who knew nothing of how to properly communicate my thoughts, feelings, emotions, dissatisfactions, etc..
 I knew nothing of what it meant to be a man.

 Either way, I took more lessons from my father and learned to think that masculinity involved silence.
 My father taught me this as well.
 He showed that masculinity involved never talking about your feelings, your motives, your true thoughts, yourself.
 My father had two very predictable modes.
 There was his “Beating Mode” and there was “Silent Mode”.
 In reality, while the Beating Mode has created some of the very long lasting memories of fear and sore ass, it was the Silent Mode that occurred most often and was probably most feared.
 From him I thought that a silent man was one who is feared.
 You never know what a silent man is thinking or what his next move is.
 Well that was the supposed logic.
 And “logically” if there is preexisting fear, this silence could leave others paralyzed with terror and gripped by the hope of you just saying something, anything.
 At least that’s how it left me feeling most of the time when my father did it to me.